kubeflow/website/content/docs/pipelines/sdk/output-viewer.md

 absolute references to files on the web.
 Content running inside the web app is sandboxed in an iframe and cannot communicate with the Kubeflow Pipelines UI.

-You can optionally specify `'storage': 'inline'` to embed raw html in `source` field directly.
+Specify `'storage': 'inline'` to embed raw html in `source` field directly.

 **Example:**